streetturtle/noobie/README.md

 Create a wibar widget for Awesome WM with no lua code!

-This is widget-maker tool - it creates a widget based on a definition described in JSON format and returned by a script.
+This is a widget-maker tool - it creates a widget based on a definition described in JSON format and returned by a script.

 For example, if your script returns a following JSON: